maikszusevics/containerisation_docker/Kubernetes/README.md

 ## What is K8 cluster

 K8s clusters allow engineers to orchestrate and monitor containers across multiple physical, virtual, and cloud servers.
 It is a grouping of nodes that run containerized apps in an efficient, automated, distributed, and scalable manner.

+# Task: Create deployment with an autoscaling group for three pods (instances)